jakebytes/jakebytes/README.md

-## hi - how are ya?
+## Hi - how are ya?

-- my name is jake
+my name is Jake
 - i'm a multimedia artist that's learning how to code
-- this summer i'm doing a web development internship
+- this summer i'm interning as a web developer
-- it's for a website that helps STEM students find jobs
+- for a website that helps STEM students find jobs!